 The Turning Point of South Carolina: Beginnings

 With the help of Fred’s son, Dr. Ric McCain, and numerous friends in the AA and church communities, the program stabilized and steadily grew into a 45 bed residential program.
 Mr. Fred set into the hard work of filling the beds, finding employment for all the residents, and further developing the recovery program.
-Meanwhile, Dr. Ric took on the tasks of organizing a Board of Directors and keeping the funding stable.
+Meanwhile, Dr. Ric took on the tasks of organizing a non-profit Board of Directors and keeping the funding stable.